ORION¶

 Downlink during comm window¶

-When the satellite passes within 2000 km of the ground station (EPFL Ecublens), EventAction auto-transitions to DOWNLINK:
+When the satellite passes within 2000 km of the ground station (EPFL Ecublens) (you can speed up the simulation for this using SimSat), EventAction auto-transitions to DOWNLINK:

 CommWindowOpened (distance XXXX km)ModeChanged: MEASURE -> DOWNLINK- GroundCommsDriver flushes queued HIGH frames